Generic Name: etonogestrel (implant) (e toe noe JES trel)

 Do not use Nexplanon if you are pregnant or if you have recently had a baby.

-You should not use a Nexplanon implant if you have: undiagnosed vaginal bleeding, liver disease or liver cancer, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.
+You should not use a Nexplanon implant if you have: undiagnosed vaginal bleeding, liver disease or liver cancer, if you will be having major surgery, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.

 Using a Nexplanon implant can increase your risk of blood clots, stroke, or heart attack.